 I have been making this for years.
 This is my "go to" recipe when I want some comfort cooking.
 It's time consuming and worth it!
 Southern Living has a browned flour recipe which I've used successfully in the past for the roux, but you can also use the roux method shown.
 Just Don't Skip the Roux!
 The recipe itself can get quite spicy, so consider reducing the spices if you don't like it too hot.
 Just taste it as you go along.
 Sometimes I just make instant grits using 1/2 milk and 1/2 water to save time.
 Serve it with a good french or italian bread!

 Creole Shrimp and Grits

-The sauce starts with a roux, which is browning flour in oil.
+The sauce for this Creole Shrimp and Grits recipe starts with a roux, which is browning flour in oil.
 Be sure to get into the corners of the pan when you stir so the flour there doesn't scorch.

 More From Southern Living

 - 2 pounds unpeeled, medium-size raw shrimp (26/30 count)

 - 1 medium-size green bell pepper, chopped

 - 2 1/2 cups milk